RearFold/RearFold-service/.github/ISSUE_TEMPLATE/feature_request.md

         Please search the [issues](https://github.com/RearFold/RearFold-AI/issues) to see if a similar feature request already exists.
       options:
         - label: >
-            I have searched the YOLOv8 [issues](https://github.com/RearFold/RearFold-AI/issues) and found no similar feature requests.
+            I have searched the RearFold [issues](https://github.com/RearFold/RearFold-AI/issues) and found no similar feature requests.
           required: true

   - type: textarea